Ticketedmoon/merciless-mario/README.md

 - Updated Mario's appearance to wear sunglasses (Because he's merciless!)
 - Added Enemy Type: `Goombas`
-  - Goombas have movement and collision properties
+  - Goombas have movement and collision properties.
-  - Goombas can kill the player on touch
+  - Goombas can kill the player on touch.
   - Goombas will display a death animation for a period of time when jumped on before being destroyed.
   - Included the classic 'stomp' sound effect.